Responsibility - Critic - Explore - Value - Personal - Experience - Engagement - Vital - Contact - Questioning - Response

 Of course, such a list of oppositions is not simply the sole preserve of Tourneur and his films.
 Nevertheless, as Fujiwara interestingly suggests, in a statement that is equally applicable to Walker, ‘Tourneur’s special territory is the space between these poles’ and we might understand this space in the following ways:

-3. This space also becomes the place where conflict and anguish are experienced having been generated by the reaction between two seemingly different cultures. [ix]
+1. This space becomes the site for a persistent exploration of the antagonisms and misunderstandings aroused by cultural difference.2.
+Characters located within this space become embroiled ‘in doubt, guilt and moral ambiguity’.3.
+This space also becomes the place where conflict and anguish are experienced having been generated by the reaction between two seemingly different cultures. [ix]

 Extending the logic of this argument to the films of Pete Walker allows us to develop a sense of the ‘special territory’ Walker can be said to explore in his films.
 For example, his horror films persistently explore the boundaries between health/sanity and sickness/insanity, as well as between law and crime.
 Also, and perhaps more obviously, Walker’s films also explore the boundaries between male and female.
 Furthermore, and making this idea of opposition even more attractive as a basis for further discussion, Chibnall makes the following observation: